Barcombe: Old 'St Bartz'

 St Bartholomew's Church was built in 1879-80 of flint with masonry.
 The church was part of a unique experiment in inter-church co-operation when the Anglican minister allowed the local Russian Orthodox clergy to use it on the Sundays that he was not.
 The small Orthodox congregation was made up of Russian exiles and converts and the church became famous for their elaborate ritual.

 In 1969 plans were drawn to close and demolish the building until a year later the Queen signed an order withdrawing the scheme.
 The church finally did close in 1994 and it became a diocesan youth centre called St Bartz.
 A large extension has been added on the north side.
 St Bartz youth centre closed during the pandemic and the building is now (2022) standing empty.

 Despite relatively small congregations, the churchyard is quite full and contains a large but anonymous family mausoleum.
 The relaxed management of the churchyard has given it the character of a woodland glade and a haven for wild flowers.
-Species recorded there (2017) include "Anemones, Bluebells and Goldenrod mixed in with Devils Bit and Betony, Ling Heather, Pepper Saxifrage, Bitter Vetch and Tormentil, lots of Birds Foot Trefoil, Mouse Ear Hawkweed and Red Clover".
+Species recorded at St Bartz in 2017 included "Anemones, Bluebells and Goldenrod mixed in with Devils Bit and Betony, Ling Heather, Pepper Saxifrage, Bitter Vetch and Tormentil, lots of Birds Foot Trefoil, Mouse Ear Hawkweed and Red Clover".
 It is also famous for its display of Green-Winged orchids.
 More recently the churchyard has been split in two and damaged by 'improvement' in one part, and neglect in the other.
+Since 2024 much of this flora has been lost.